The Karate Killers: Production

-The first four U.N.C.L.E. feature films made significant changes and additions to the episodes from which they were drawn.
-This movie, like the one immediately before it (“The Spy in the Green Hat”), makes relatively minimal changes to the episodes.
+The first four The Man from U.N.C.L.E. feature films made significant changes and additions to the episodes from which they were drawn.
+This movie, like the one immediately before it, The Spy in the Green Hat, makes relatively minimal changes to the episodes.
 No major scenes were added or removed, but various trims were made to fit the episodes into the running time of the film and musical cues and accompanying music were sometimes changed.

 Also changed were some short scenes that became more violent or sexy than generally shown on American network television at the time.
-For example, both the dead bodies of Amanda True and Randolph are shown with eyes closed in the TV episode; in the movie, their eyes are open and Randolph's death is more brutal.
+For example, both the dead bodies of Amanda True (Joan Crawford) and Randolph (Herbert Lom) are shown with eyes closed in the TV episode; in the movie, their eyes are open and Randolph's death is more brutal.
 In some fight scenes, the movie version contains more violent images compared to the episodes (e.g., a bloody face in the London bar, greater violence in the Japanese temple).
-Margo De Fanzini's initial nudity is seen in both versions, but is more pronounced in the movie.
+Margo De Fanzini (Diane McBain)'s initial nudity is seen in both versions, but is more pronounced in the movie.

 Other changes were made for apparently no reason other than artistic.
-For example: there is a scene that is essentially identical in both the episode and the movie, but while in the episode a Japanese girl calls Sandy True “kid”, in the movie the same girl calls her “teeny-bopper”.
+For example: there is a scene that is essentially identical in both the episode and the movie, but while in the episode, Reikko (Irene Tsu) calls Sandy True (Kim Darby) “kid”, in the movie, she calls her “teeny-bopper”.

+Music

 Like One of Our Spies Is Missing, the film also required a new score (by Gerald Fried) due to "The Five Daughters Affair" being tracked with music from other episodes.